skyfeyd/skyfeyd/README.md

 1. I like to consider myself as a space nerd  :rocket:
-2. I like programming (no shit)  :sunglasses:
+2. I like programming (yes)  :sunglasses:
 3. I like music :musical_note:

 don' t forget to like and subscribe btw